linjekoll/lineart-enterprise-app/README.markdown

      - business logic, db-interaction

 ## Setup
-Needs a GlassFish datasource with jndi name jdbc/mysql.
-This can be created in Netbeans or via the GlassFish admin console.
+Needs a GlassFish datasource with jndi name jdbc/postgresql.
+This can be created in Netbeans but resides in Glassfish.
+It can also be created via the GlassFish admin console.

 A data source is approximately the same as a GlassFish JDBC Resource.
 A JDBC resource is tied to a JDBC Connection Pool.
 The connection pool represents the database and holds information like user credentials for the DB, maximum connections, timeouts and so on.